Ever a Work in Progress

 Planting is evolving as work is developed to be integrated with it.
 Plant selection mixes traditional cottage garden plants with more modern day ones - including the more drought tolerant.

-Ever Garden was going to open this year, but due to Coronavirus is now planned to open Spring 2021 on set regular days of the week (to be decided closer to the time).
+Ever Garden was due to open in 2020, but due to Coronavirus is now planned to open Spring 2021 on set regular days of the week (Covid allowing).

 Planning Your Visit

-Information on visiting such as days and times, parking, public transport, entry cost and payment methods, facilities etc will follow in the New Year...
+Information on visiting such as days and times, parking, public transport, entry cost and payment methods, facilities etc will be announced when feasible.
+Sign up the newsletter to hear when.

 Ever Garden News